Dobberzoon/geo1015.2122_hw02/README.md

 # geo1015.2122_hw02
-The hw02 run-off modelling assignment for the course Digital Terrain Modelling.
-Based on Least Cost Path algorithm.

 Author: 		Daniël Dobson
 Student number: 5152739

+The hw02 run-off modelling assignment for the course Digital Terrain Modelling.
+The aim of this assignment is to implement basic runoff modelling based on the LCP algorithm, using a single flow direction (D8) on a grid DTM.
+In short, this will involve two steps:

+1. computing the flow direction;
+2. using the flow direction to compute the accumulated flow.

+The result is a drainage network, that is visible with software (eg QGIS/ArcGIS).

 ## How to build from command line